Hinds County assistance programs.

 Jackson Good Samaritan Center - Local churches and charities make up this agency.
 Most of the resources available are referrals, however in some occasion there may be cash or financial assistance provided.
 Examples of services include clothing, funds for rent or electric bills, food, shelter, information on SSDI, and more.
 The churches will help regardless of religion, as long as other requirements are met by applicants.
 More details on assistance programs from Good Samaritan Center.

-Thrift stores and non-profit clothing centers can provide free goods to the low income and poor.
+Thrift stores and free non-profit clothing centers can provide free goods to the low income and poor.
 Many clothing closets will offer vouchers or gift certificates for income qualified families.
 Others may be able to shop for lower priced goods.
 The Hinds County centers may have school supplies, coats, shoes, diapers, personal hygiene goods, and other items for the general public.
 Some provide holiday assistance too.
-Click here.
+Click here free clothes and school supplies in Mississippi.

 Episcopal AIDs Committee - The AIDS Committee provides grants and emergency funds for HIV and AIDs patients primarily for medications, food and transportation.
 All referrals for financial assistance must come from Hinds County social workers, medical professionals and clergy, or physicians.
 Post Office Box 55803, Jackson, Mississippi 39296, dial (601) 713-0540